pwaver/U-Mamba-Adjustment/CustomizationLessons.md

 With the above set up, the training program command line call is something like:

-nnUNetv2_train 330 2d 1 -tr  -p plans_unet_edge4_features256
+nnUNetv2_train 330 2d 1 -tr nnUNetTrainerUMambaBot -p plans_unet_edge4_features256

+The "-tr" parameter specifies the trainer class.
+In this example case, it is nnUNetTrainerUMambaBot.
 If get torch.cuda.OutOfMemoryError, then the batch size needs to be reduced.
 This may be done in the plans file plans_unet_edge16.json.
 The batch size is specified in the plans file under the key "batch_size".
 Reducing the batch size will reduce the memory required for the model.

 The prediction call is something like: